hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 You can use SQL to query data in maps, Kafka topics, or various file systems.
 Results can be sent directly to the client or inserted into maps or Kafka topics.
 For streaming queries, you can submit them to a cluster as jobs to run in the background.

-> **WARNING: The SQL feature have become stable in 5.0 versions of the client and the server.For a client and a server to be
+> **WARNING: The SQL feature have become stable in 5.0 versions of the client and the server.In order a client and a server to be
 > fully compatible, their major versions must be the same.**

 > **WARNING: To use the SQL feature, the Jet engine must be enabled on the members and the `hazelcast-sql` module must be in the